 I don't won't to really talk too much about it because I want be able too go back and be able to get a teetime.
 Hidden gem but hush hush.

 The Penati Resort stands head and shoulders above all the other golf facilities in Slovakia and such is the strength of this national golfing flagship, both its 18-hole courses are currently ranked within the Continental Europe Top 100.

-The Slovak Open Championship was being held on the Heritage course when I visited Penati last week so, even though I was keen to have a look at the Jonathan Davis design, the decision on which course to play was effectively taken out of my hands.
+The Slovak Open Championship was being held on the Heritage course when I visited Penati last week so, even though I was keen to have a look at the Jonathan Davison design, the decision on which course to play was effectively taken out of my hands.

 On the back nine, the long, wide 15th is really too contrived to be of any relevance to ordinary golfers (it plays as a par five from the more forward tees) and there’s really no place for such a hole on a serious golf course.

 I’m also not a fan of gimmicky holes like the par four 18th, played downhill from an elevated tee position to an island green in front of the clubhouse, so the closing hole was a bit of an anti-climax to the round for me.

 Still, the overall impression of the Legend course was one of unrelenting quality, with sandy soiled fairways laid out on a grand scale within an enormous property that's comfortably capable of supporting two championship-standard 18-hole courses.